palash1992/GEM/README.md

 <img width="420" height="300" src="images/karate_sdne.png">

 ### Example 2
 Run the graph embedding methods on Stochastic Block Model graph and evaluate them on graph reconstruction and visualization.
-Please copy the gem/data/sbm.gpickle and gem/data/sbm_node_labels.pickle to the working directory:
+The data is located in tests/data:

 ```python
 import matplotlib.pyplot as plt